ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Booking couldn't be found",
       "statusCode": 404
     }
     ```

-* Response (Bookings that have been started can't be deleted)
+* Error response: Bookings that have been started can't be deleted
   * Status Code: 403
   * Headers:
     * Content-Type: application/json